AlexUdekwu/FirstprojectSql/README.md

 There are five main tables now, all_sessions, new_analytics, product_information, product_order, and fullvisitorid_location.
 In order to preserve data I still have duplicate product_sku's, fullvisitorid's and visitid's and was not able to get to 3NF.

-More work also needs to be done to label fullvisitorid's with a country and city.
-There is still 116144 fullvisitorid's without a country.

 ## Future Goals
 (what would you do if you had more time?)
 Since an approximate estimate showed 99% of the revenue is going to countries and cities which are not listed more work needs to be done to fill in those values, as well as account for the missing revenue.
 Need to determine if all_sessions is undercounting revenue or new_analytics is overcounting.

-The purchase revenue data is a small snapshot of what the total global purchases done are, and as a result can have a false positive with what items are popular.

 More work needs to go into clarifying how much revenue is generated per visitid and to which country and city that revenue is coming from.
 After data is gathered on revenue, country and city, only then can new_analytics have visitid as its primary key.